-- 1. CRITERIA TO BE USED IN DETERMINING THE IMPACT OF CONDITIONAL USES.1 - a.
+1. CRITERIA TO BE USED IN DETERMINING THE IMPACT OF CONDITIONAL USES. $^{\rm 1}$ a.
 Amount of vehicular traffic to be generated and impacts of the traffic on nearby land uses: None, truck largely stays stationary in parked location, minimally impacting traffic.
-Moderate to high traffic is expected in this location. - b.
+Moderate traffic is expected in this location.
+Traffic flow/direction was recently updated in this area to increase vehicular and pedestrian safety.

+b.
 Amount of noise to be generated and its impacts on surrounding land use: Minimal potential increase by customers of the food truck, however this is already a high customer/pedestrian use area which is to be expected in the CBD.
-The hours may add more noise/activity to the area than currently exists at these hours.
-There is no proposed use of a generator.
-The food truck will be hooked to city power.
+According to the specifications of the proposed generator, expected noise level is 67 dB.
+According to a Levels of Noise chart provided by the American Academy of Audiology, 67 dB is classified as "Moderate", and akin to dishwashers or normal conversations.
+There are some residential uses nearby - the Pioneer Home and apartments at the top of Seward Street.
+The late-night weekend hours may add more noise/activity to the area than currently exists at these hours.